-The commission and the railroad, a part of Midwest & Bluegrass Rail, will each contribute $2.9 million to the project, which will involve construction of a five-track yard with capacity for 220 cars and installation of approximately 15,000 feet of new track and six turnarounds.
+The commission and the railroad, a part of Midwest & Bluegrass Rail, would each contribute $1.46 million to the project, which will involve construction of a five-track yard with capacity for 220 cars and installation of approximately 15,000 feet of new track and six turnarounds, if the company moves ahead with the project.

 “The whole Y&S Railroad handled 287 cars in 2020, and three weeks ago, we handled 232 with several weeks being close behind that.
 So it’s a good problem to have, but track investment is not cheap,” said Brendan Keener, vice president of commercial development and government affairs at Midwest & Bluegrass Rail.